vbrabandt/vbrabandt.github.io/_posts/2024-05-11-welcome-to-my-new-site.md

 ### Why did I create this site?

 I created this site as an experiment and as a way to express myself without relying on social media.
-Most social media platforms in my opinion are no longer designed for long-form content anymore—they prioritize short, snappy posts that encourage endless scrolling rather than thoughtful reading.
+Most social media platforms in my opinion are no longer designed for long-form content anymore as they now usually prioritize short posts.

-I wanted a space where I could write longer pieces, share my thoughts in detail, and not be constrained by character limits or algorithmic feeds.
+I wanted a place where I could write longer documentations, share my thoughts, and not be constrained by character limits or the algorithm.

 ### What to expect?